ashutosh271996/KdTree-StarterCode/README.md

 ## Program Structure

-The file **parent.py** is provided to you.
+The file **parent.py** is provided to you (you are not supposed to edit it).
 It is the program that will time your submission.
 You are expected to submit your code along with a **run.sh** which compiles and runs your program (Specifications below).

 In order for parent.py to measure the time taken by your program to just answer the query (excluding the k-d tree construction time), the following mechanism has been adopted.